top of page

 GOOD FAITH ESTIMATE

-Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or those who are not seeking to file a claim with their plan or coverage both orally and in writing of their right (upon request or at the time of scheduling health care services) to receive a “Good Faith Estimate” of expected charges.
+Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals both orally and in writing who are not enrolled in a coverage plan or a Federal health care program, or those who are not seeking to file a claim with their plan or coverage of their right (upon request or at the time of scheduling services) to receive a “Good Faith Estimate” of expected charges.
 Please click HERE for more information related to the No Surprise Act under (OMB Control Number: 0938-1401).

 Insurance Plans: Text